Peak flow is a simple measurement of how quickly you can blow air out of your lungs. It's often used to help diagnose and monitor asthma.

 Your peak flow score – also known as your peak expiratory flow (PEF) – will be displayed on the side of your peak flow meter.
 This is given in litres of air breathed out per minute (l/min).

-What's considered a normal score depends on your age, height and gender.
+What's considered a normal score depends on your age, height and sex.
 Ask your GP or asthma nurse for more information on what would be considered a normal score for you.

-To help diagnose asthma, your result can be compared to what would usually be expected for someone of your age, height and gender.
+To help diagnose asthma, your result can be compared to what would usually be expected for someone of your age, height and sex.

 A significant difference between your score and a normal score, or a difference in your scores in the morning and evening or when your symptoms are good and bad, may suggest you have asthma.